coreym7/clash-api-war-tracker/README.md

 - ✅ SQLAlchemy-based relational schema is in place
 - ✅ All database write functions (players, wars, participation, attacks) are implemented
 - ✅ MVP Excel output is live and includes full summary logic
+- ✅ System is in use in live environment, successful testing in 3 wars so far.

 ---

 ## 🧩 Next Steps

+- Order of wars may need re ordered to have most recent next to member names
+- Also consdiering some form of additional legend/icon to quickly indicate performance within the current war column
+  - an alert icon if not active in consecutive wars
+  - another icon to indicate not using attacks in consecutive wars
 - Wrap system in a Flask app:
   - Web-based dashboard with sortable war summaries and roster data
   - Manual or scheduled refresh triggers